-PPR is for anyone who considers themself an educator.
+PPR is for anyone who considers themself an educator and works with learners in any context.
 School leaders, coaches, therapists, family members, museum educators, etc. can all do PPR.
-This guide is mainly written with teachers and school leaders in mind, but please think creatively about trying PPR in your own role and context.
-PPR involves sharing ideas with others, so you will need at least a couple of colleagues to support each other as PPR researchers.
+This guide is mainly written with teachers and school leaders in mind, but please think creatively about how you could try PPR in your own role and context.
+PPR involves sharing ideas with others, so you will need at least 1-2 other colleagues or partners, so that you can support each other as PPR researchers.
 Of course, your group can be larger, and could include:

-- Your teaching team
+- your teaching team

-- Educators across your school or context
+- educators across your school or context

-- Educators from other schools or contexts
+- educators from other schools or contexts

-- Do Other students (if you are in a college class learning to teach)
+- other students (if you are in a college class learning to teach)

-- ▶ Family members of children in your class
+- family members of children in your class

-If you don't have a group formed and ready, consider reaching out to a colleague across the hall, or a friend from afar-someone you can connect with regularly throughout the PPR process.
-PPR works both in-person or via video chat, so you don't need to be in the same location as the other members of your group to learn together.3 You can also involve the learners in your classroom and their families as collaborators in doing PPR-more about that below.
+If you don't have a group formed and ready, consider reaching out to a colleague across the hall, or a friend from afar - someone you can connect with regularly throughout the PPR process.
+PPR works both in-person or via video chat - so you don't need to be in the same location as the other members of your group to have a powerful PPR experience.
+You can also involve the learners in your classroom and their families as collaborators in doing PPR - we will explain more about that below.